 cpu: "<=1000m"

-Assign owners and expiration dates for non-production resources.
+Assign owners and expiration dates to all non-production resources.

 Explore more articles in this category